 Awakening all the senses in Vietnam's capital city.

 I used to think Manhattan was a busy place.
 Hong Kong was NYC on steroids.
 But this is a different kind of busy.
 Narrow streets surge with people and vehicles traveling together with an almost impossible rhythm.
 Cars, vans, buses, and motorbikes zoom by, transporting mom, dad, toddler, and the family dog.
-Women ride bicycles stacked high with exotic fruit, clothing, or traditional nón lá hats for sale.
+Women ride bicycles stacked high with fruit, clothing, or traditional nón lá hats for sale.
 Cyclos weave through the crowd transporting exhausted tourists.
 Horns beep as if to say "I’m behind you!", nudging the traffic to continue moving forward.
 Crumbling sidewalks overflow with parked motorbikes, prompting pedestrians to join the rhythm of the traffic in the streets.
 Stop lights and crosswalk signals are a mere suggestion.
 “Don’t stop, they will go around you.” is the advice we receive for crossing the street.

 Andrew and I wait for the largest vehicles to pass by and tiptoe into the street as the river of motorbikes bends and flows around us.
 We make it to the safety of the next intersection and breathe an exhaust-filled sigh of relief.
 We catch a whiff of fresh herbs mixed with fish paste, chilis, and fried things.
 The scent of hot garbage blows by, followed by another plume of exhaust.
 Individual beads of sweat trickle down my back as the sun scorches the ground between shaded streets.
 All of our senses are awakened.
 It’s uncomfortable.
 Unmistakeable and undeniable.
 It’s fantastic.
 We have arrived in Hanoi.